Annual Report · March 2026

 Key Legislation

-Legislation to Watch in 2026
+Legislation to watch in 2026.

 These laws represent the most impactful regulatory developments for platforms operating services accessible to children.